 (2) The Harrowing of Hell.
-Perhaps the Pope has given us an interesting basis for a more sophisticated understanding of what it means to say that redemptive grace is at work in the men and women of the Old Testament.
+Perhaps the Pope gave us an interesting basis for a more sophisticated understanding of what it means to say that redemptive grace is at work in the men and women of the Old Testament.

 (3) Dom Odo Casel's ideas about how the commemorations of the liturgical year make present mystice the 'past' events which they commemorate.
-What Benedict XVI says about the interpenetration of times fits nicely.
+What Benedict XVI said about the interpenetration of times fits nicely.